CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 ### 7. If you have a research team, add them to be your project members

 - Go to project page and select the correct project (Left side menu or hamburger menu).
-- Add members from **Members** window at the top right of the screen.
+- Add members from **Members** window at the top right of the project page.
 - You can add members from your own organization by clicking **“Manage”**.
 - Or you can create an invitation link by clicking **“Invite”** and use it in email or webpage.
 - People can apply a membership for your project by clicking the invite link.
 After that you still have to approve them to be member of your project in MyCSC.